api3dao/oev-docs/docs/oev-searchers/index.md

 ## OEV distribution

 To update the data feed, the auction winner must pay the bid amount they announced during the auction.
-These payments constitute auction proceeds.
-Majority of these proceeds go back to the dApp in the form of [OEV Rewards](/dapps/oev-rewards/).
-Searchers, in return, get exclusive rights to capture the OEV and get to capitalize on the remaining revenue of the opportunity.
+Majority of these funds go back to the dApp in the form of [OEV Rewards](/dapps/oev-rewards/), while a part of it is kept as Api3 revenue.

-Thus, the majority of the OEV is distributed to the dApp and the searchers.
+Searchers, in return, get exclusive rights to capture the OEV and get to capitalize on the remaining revenue of the OEV opportunity.

 ## How do auctions work?